 Does Attachment Parenting Lead to Overprotectiveness?

-So, I ask you—as someone who had to work really hard at becoming a parent, are you more overprotective than other parents?
+As someone who had to work really hard at becoming a parent, are you more overprotective than other parents?